VariantSync/DiffDetective/replication/splc23-views/INSTALL.md

 `./execute.sh replication`

 > WARNING!
-> The replication will at least require an hour and might require up to a day depending on your system.
+> The replication may require multiple hours, depending on your system (and internet connection to clone the datasets repositories).
-> Therefore, we offer a short verification (5-10 minutes) which runs DiffDetective on only four of the datasets.
+> Therefore, we offer a short verification (5-10 minutes) which runs the feasibility study on only four of the datasets (instead of all 44).
-> You can run it by providing "verification" as argument instead of "replication" (i.e., `.\execute.bat verification`,  `./execute.sh verification`).
+> You can run the short verification by providing "verification" as argument instead of "replication" (i.e., `.\execute.bat verification`,  `./execute.sh verification`).
 > If you want to stop the execution, you can call the provided script for stopping the container in a separate terminal.
 > When restarted, the execution will continue processing by restarting at the last unfinished repository.
 > #### Windows: